 I had two very different breastfeeding experiences.
 The first time around it was a disaster, I tried so hard but it was incredibly painful and soon became physically impossible.
 Should I have been punished because my body seemed to fail me?

 Fast forward a few years and I’ve just finished breastfeeding my second son.
 Luckily for me it was much easier and we avoided may of the problems we encountered the first time around.
 Because of this ‘luck’ I would have qualified for the 200 quids worth of vouchers if this scheme had of been in existence.

 P.S.
-My book is out NOW and currently on promotion for just £3.99 on AMAZON or you can grab a copy in bookshops and supermarkets!
+My book is out NOW and makes an excellent Christmas gift for parents who aren't humourless twats.
+You can buy it for just £3.99 on AMAZON or you can grab a copy in bookshops and supermarkets!